 Our postgraduate scientist trainee cohort includes pre-registration Clinical Scientists and practitioner-level (graduate) staff undertaking advanced-practice scientist development.

-For practitioners, we competitively select around 30 in-service Practitioner staff for NES awards annually to ensure that NHS Scotland has a pathway for able HCS Practitioners to progress to advanced scientific practice.
-Our postgraduate scientists cohort have a National Training Number and develop attributes on our Common Core List.
-All postgraduate scientist trainees are subject to Annual Review of Competence Progression (ARCP) monitoring.
+For practitioners, NES Healthcare Science competitively selects around 30 in-service practitioner staff for postgraduate bursary awards on an annual basis to ensure that NHS Scotland has a pathway for able Healthcare Science practitioners to progress to advanced scientific practice.
+All postgraduate scientist trainees develop shared attributes within the four domains on our Common Core List (see below for further details).
+They are issued with a National Training Number, must provide us with a Training Plan and are subject to Annual Review of Competence Progression (ARCP) monitoring.

 Our Common Core List (CCL) identifies shared attributes for NHS scientists, across four domains:

-CCL does not specify format, level or content of development within the domains.
-Instead, it challenges trainees to consider their wider development as a future scientist-leaders.
-Engagement with CCL is central for approval of NES postgraduate support.
+The CCL does not specify the format, level or content of development within the domains.
+Instead, it challenges trainees to consider their wider development as future scientific leaders.
+Engagement with the CCL is central to the approval of NES postgraduate support.